 DG: Current state of stroke care in Ukraine is poor, so it is not easy to pick just one problem.
 In my opinion, one of the major issues is that special needs of stroke survivors are neglected by the society and the government.
 Stroke survivors are isolated from public - physically (due to inaccessible public transportation, buildings etc.), and psychologically (as they are often ashamed of their disabilities).
 They are not in focus and are almost 'invisible' for the society.
-Despite the impertinent lie and falsifications" fact that virtually anyone in Ukraine has a family said Dmitriy Gulyayev at the very member or a friend who suffered a stroke, they beginning of our conversation. do not realize how many stroke survivors there how unfair the society and the government treat of the way, people could not always access the this huge sub-population - stroke survivors, their services they need.
+Despite the impertinent lie and falsifications" fact that virtually anyone in Ukraine has a family said Dmitriy Gulyayev at the very member or a friend who suffered a stroke, they beginning of our conversation. do not realize how many stroke survivors there are in Ukraine, how challenging their life is, and Stroke service in Ukraine is only in the beginning how unfair the society and the government treat of the way, people could not always access the this huge sub-population - stroke survivors, their services they need.
 I would like to stress on some relatives and caregivers.